Shimnazzz/dsc-phase-2-project/README.md

 ### Methodology

-Since the prime focus accessing the factors affectin the price of the property, the dependable variable is considered as "price" for the analysis.
+Since the prime focus accessing the factors affecting the price of the property, the dependable variable is considered as "price" for the analysis.
 Also assuming that the latitude, longtiude and zipcode will not have a linear relationship with the price and hence these three parameters will not be used in the analysis.
 Eventhough location of property has high significance on the price of the property, it need not have a linear correlation with the price.
 In simpler words, we could not say that with the increase in the latitude values, the price of the property will increase or decrease.
 Hence these parameters were dropped in the beginning of the analysis itself.

 The project then progresses through four iterations.
 They are described as below:

 #### Iteration 1:
 In this iteration, a general understanding of the data is obtained through plotting histograms and scatter plots.
 Based on this required corrections were made such as removing 0 values from sqft_basement which was making the data highly skewed.
-After that the statemodel was run and relevant statistical parameters like Adjacent R- square value, model significance, significance of different predictors, the skewness and Kurtosis of the model were determined.
-Also by plotting the Q-Q plot and the Fitted value Vs the Residuals plot for checking the normality of model residuals and the Heteroscedasticity/Homoscedasticity assumption.
+After that the statsmodel was run and relevant statistical parameters like Adjacent R- square value, model significance, significance of different predictors, the skewness and Kurtosis of the model were determined.
+Also by plotting the Q-Q plot and the Fitted value Vs the Residuals plot for checking the normality of model residuals and the Homoscedasticity assumption.

 #### Iteration 2: